-Its that time of year again, the snow if flying,the temperatures are dropping and the sun is disappearing beneath the horizon way to early.
+Its that time of year again, the snow is flying (or about to fly), the temperatures are dropping and the sun is disappearing beneath the horizon way to early.
 Are you prepared for cold temperatures?

 Keep yourself safe and warm!

 The winter landscape can be stunningly beautiful, peaceful, less crowded, and exhilarating.
 With the right clothing and mindset, you can safely enjoy this winter wonderland.